NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-air-gapped.rst

 Introduction
 -------------

-This page describes how to successfully deploy the GPU Operator in clusters with restricted Internet access.
+This page describes how to successfully deploy the GPU Operator in clusters with restricted internet access.
-By default, The GPU Operator requires the Internet for two reasons:
+By default, The GPU Operator requires internet access for the following reasons:

     1) Container images need to be pulled during GPU Operator installation.
-    2) The Driver container needs to download several OS packages prior to driver installation.
+    2) The ``driver`` container needs to download several OS packages prior to driver installation.

 To address these requirements, it may be necessary to create a local image registry and/or a local package repository so that the necessary images and packages are available for your cluster.
 In subsequent sections, we detail how to configure the GPU Operator to use local image registries and local package repositories.
 If your cluster is behind a proxy, also follow the steps from :ref:`install-gpu-operator-proxy`.

-Different steps are required for different environments with varying levels of Internet connectivity.
+Different steps are required for different environments with varying levels of internet connectivity.
-We summarize the supported use cases/environments in the following table:
+The supported use cases/environments are listed in the below table:

 +--------------------+-----------------------------------------+
 |                    | Network Flow                            |